Shanghai Police Database Leak (Alibaba Cloud, 2022)

 FAQs

-The breach occurred due to a misconfigured cloud storage vulnerability, which allowed attackers unauthorized access to user data.
+The leak occurred due to a misconfigured cloud storage vulnerability, which allowed attackers unauthorized access to user data.

 No individual or threat group has claimed responsibility for the attack.
 The hackers’ identity remains unknown.